-Megan Levad is the author of Why We Live in the Dark Ages, the first selection in Tavern Books' Wrolstad Contemporary Poetry Series, and What Have I to Say to You, forthcoming from Tavern in Fall 2017.
-Her poems have appeared in Tin House, Granta Online, Fence, the Everyman's Library anthology Killer Verse, and London art and fashion magazine AnOther, among other publications.
+Megan Levad is the author of What Have I to Say to You (Tavern Books, 2017), and Why We Live in the Dark Ages, the first selection in Tavern Books' Wrolstad Contemporary Poetry Series.
+A recent MacDowell Fellow, her poems and essays have appeared in the Academy of American Poets' Poem-a-Day, Tin House, Boston Review, Granta Online, Fence, the Everyman's Library anthology Killer Verse, and London art and fashion magazine AnOther, among other publications.

 Megan received her BA in English from The University of Iowa, then did her graduate work in poetry at the University of Michigan, where she won the Hopwood Program’s Roethke Prize and was selected by Mary Ruefle for a Zell Postgraduate Fellowship.
 For several years after receiving her MFA from Michigan, Megan was the Assistant Director of the Helen Zell Writers' Program.
-She now lives in California.
+She now lives in San Francisco.